auth0/docs/articles/tokens/refresh-token/current/index.md

 * [Can be revoked](#revoke-a-refresh-token) by the Authorization Server

 ::: panel-warning OIDC-conformant applications
 The behavior in this document is applicable to [OIDC-conformant applications](/api-auth/tutorials/adoption/oidc-conformant).
-You can configure an application to be OIDC-conformant using one of the following two ways:
+You can configure an application to be OIDC-conformant in one of the following two ways:

 1. Enabling the **OIDC Conformant** flag for an Application
-2. Passing an `audience` to the `/authorize` endpoint of the Authentication API
+2. Passing an <dfn data-key="audience">`audience`</dfn> to the `/authorize` endpoint of the Authentication API

 For more information on our authentication pipeline, see [Introducing OIDC-Conformant Authentication](/api-auth/intro).
 :::